emecell/training/tools/ieVMs-virtual-machine-robot.md

 	curl -s https://raw.github.com/xdissent/ievms/master/ievms.sh | env IEVMS_VERSIONS="8 9 10 11" bash
 ````

 Install [node.js][node], if you haven't already.
 If eg doesn't work, or nvm barfs, you probably have a screwy install.
-You'll need to delete `~/.nvm` and reinstall node.
+You'll need to delete `~/.nvm` and reinstall node from nodejs.org, instead of via homebrew.

 Install [iectrl][iect]
 ````bash